 Dear Florida Lawyer:

-SIGN UP HERE to volunteer to answer the questions of fellow citizens who have been negatively impacted by COVID-19 on a pro bono basis.
-The Disaster Assistance Manual for Legal Services Advocates contains important legal issues that are implicated by COVID-19 and provides a great background on questions you may receive.
-At this vulnerable time in their lives, your guidance is needed to assist in navigating recovery options.
-Importantly, this work can be done remotely and will not expose you or your loved ones to any additional health risks.
+Sign up to volunteer to answer the questions of hurricane victims on a pro bono basis.
+The Disaster Assistance Manual for Legal Services Advocates explains what you need to know to assist victims.
+At this vulnerable time in their lives, your guidance is needed to assist in navigating recovery options available through FEMA and other organizations.
 It’s a small service with a huge impact.

 Many young lawyers shy away from pro bono work because it’s new or feels uncomfortable and I understand.
 But, once you have helped someone who truly appreciates you, your advice, and your willingness to care, you will be forever changed by the experience.
 We became lawyers to help others, and this opportunity is when you are most needed.

 Additionally, The Florida Bar will be promoting this volunteer opportunity on all of its social media platforms.
 Please share those posts and encourage your friends and colleagues to volunteer!

 Florida Bar YLD, in conjunction with the ABA Young Lawyers Section and FEMA, has set up the Disaster Relief Hotline.
 All Florida Bar members eligible to practice may volunteer to provide basic civil legal services for people who cannot otherwise afford legal representation in non-fee generating cases.
 Volunteers should complete the sign up form and review the Disaster Assistance Manual for Legal Services Advocates.